fredericowu/heroku-flask-telegram/README.md

 ## Your own bot
 Clone this repo and change as you wish.
-To start it on your environment use
+To start it on your environment (not Heroku's) do as described below.

 In the heroku-flask-telegram/ directory type: